 The survey helps institutions improve their offering, while providing an influential source of public information about higher education for current and prospective students.

-In the latest survey, Stirling ranks 18th in the UK and 6th in Scotland for overall satisfaction.
+In the latest survey, excluding colleges, Stirling ranks 18th in the UK and 6th in Scotland for overall satisfaction.
 Stirling scored highly in all areas: teaching, learning opportunities, assessment and feedback, academic support, organisation and management, learning resources, the learning community, and the student voice.
 The biggest gains were reported in student voice, academic support and organisation and management, reflecting the student focus inherent to Stirling.